basecamp/google_sign_in/README.md

 Once you have your client id, create a `config/initializers/google_sign_in_client_id.rb` file with this:
 `GoogleSignIn::Identity.client_id = <THAT CLIENT ID YOU GOT FROM GOOGLE>`

-Now you can use the sign-in integration on your signup or sigin screen.
+Now you can use the sign-in integration on your signup or signin screen.

 ## Example